 Alby’s caravan was written off by the accident but with the new-for-old insurance cover, he was given a settlement to buy a new caravan six weeks after the accident.
 RSA arranged the purchase of a new Swift Elegance 580 in August, which he says is a similar layout to his old caravan but better quality.

-Due to the circumstances of the accident RSA have instructed a specialised team to try recovery some of their outlay from the third party insurer.
-This doesn’t alter the new for old benefit with RSA attempting to recover the new for old value from the third party insurers – in other words our new for old benefit still applies even when a claim isn’t your fault.
+Due to the circumstances of the accident RSA have instructed a specialist team to try recover some of their outlay from the third party insurer.
+This doesn’t alter the new for old benefit with RSA attempting to recover the new for old value from the third party insurers – in other words, our new for old benefit still applies even when a claim isn’t your fault.

 Alby and Margaret were quickly back on the road in November and able to continue to enjoy their caravan holidays in their new Swift Elegance.
 They have weekends and main holidays booked for this year.